Shivajinagar, Bengaluru

-Shivajinagara, previously known as Blackpally and Tasker Town or Dandu, is a locality in Bengaluru, India located in the Central Business District.
+Shivajinagar, previously known as Blackpally and Tasker Town or Dandu, is a locality in Bengaluru, India located in the Central Business District.
 It was named after the 17th century Maratha Emperor Shivaji, by Shivaji Nagar two time independent Councillor Sri N R Murthy who was opposition leader, in the Bangalore City Corporation, in the year 1956.

 Overview

 It is reported that nearly half of Shivajinagar's residents are Muslims, as such during Ramadan, visitors to the area gather to enjoy a wide array of culinary delights and cultural experiences.
 Large queues of visitors indulging in grill-charred kebabs, fried samosas, and large servings of falooda are seen.
 Families initiate their fast-breaking rituals with a spread of fresh fruits, dates, and beverages.
 The street fairs near Russell Market circle offer a rich variety of delicacies, including haleem, mutton samosas, kebabs, and phirni, attracting a significant number of visitors from both the city and its peripheral areas who seek to partake in the festivities and savor the local flavors.